We’re delighted you’ve decided to contribute your energy and talents to CASP’s mission!

 Also, it may seem natural to us to ask seekers to share the experiences that brought them to this country, but often this kind of remembering will trigger traumatic responses.
 The best course is to wait until our guests feel ready to come forward with their stories and do so without prompting.

 Finally, although we believe there is little chance that the threats our seekers have come here to escape will follow them or that misguided resentment in our own community will find them, it is wise to be cautious and to report any unusual incidents to a CASP representative for investigation or intervention.
 It is CASP policy that the CASP Executive Director (firstname.lastname@example.org) or a designated agent must approve, prior to release, any publicity concerning the asylum seekers under our care.
+Confidential information, such as medical, financial, and legal status, shall not be shared with anyone unless authorized by the guest or in an emergency.

 Imagine.
 Your spaceship crash-lands on a newly discovered world.
 You can breathe the air, eat the food, but the inhabitants (who look very much like you) speak in weird grunts and whistles.
 They sometimes laugh when you see nothing funny, they sometimes cry for no reason you can explain.
 And you must come to terms with all this because you’re stranded in this strange place, trying to survive and to thrive.
 This is your new life.